 Grant income received from Government to reimburse the Council for losses within the Collection Fund Adjustment Account relating to changes to Business Rates Reliefs.
 Under the current Business Rates Retention System, these grants are received in advance of deficits impacting upon the General Fund and therefore held in a separate reserve.
-Note that the significant decrease in the reserve balance reflects the utilisation of LBH share of retail relief granted after budgets were set for 2022/23 to finance an element of the corresponding deficit of £39,245k held in the Collection Fund Adjustment Account at 31st March 2022.
+The credit balance on this reserve reflects timing adjustments.